 Chris Young, ”Til The Last One Dies’: Story Behind the Song

-Chris Young is back at radio with a big, big hit.
-The Tennessee native just released “‘Til The Last One Dies,” the debut single from his forthcoming new album, his first on Black River Entertainment.
-The song was written by Ben Hayslip, Seth Mosley, and Jordan Walker, and although Young didn’t have a hand in writing it, he knew right away it was meant for him.
+Chris Young has a big hit at country radio right now.
+The Tennessee native is in the Top 30 with “‘Til The Last One Dies,” the debut single from his latest I Didn’t Come Here To Leave album, his first on Black River Entertainment.
+The song was written by Ben Hayslip, Seth Mosley, and Jordan Walker.
+And although Young didn’t have a hand in writing it, he knew right away it was meant for him.

 Young’s fans have his friend to thank for even playing him the song in the first place.